 What is Single Session Therapy?

-Single Session Therapy (SST) is a focused, goal-oriented therapeutic approach designed to address a specific issue in just one session.
-SST is not about cramming everything into a single meeting, nor is it a quick fix.
-Instead, it’s a structured and intentional session where the therapist and client work together to achieve a meaningful outcome in a short amount of time.
+Single Session Therapy (SST) is a focused, goal-oriented form of therapy designed to help with a specific issue in one planned session.
+It is not about rushing therapy or trying to solve every problem at once.
+Instead, it is a structured and intentional meeting where therapist and client work together to create a meaningful outcome in a limited period of time.

 How Does Single Session Therapy Work?